osm-search/Nominatim/docs/api/Search.md

 * `bounded=[0|1]`

-When a viewbox is given, restrict the result to items contained with that viewbox (see above).
+When a viewbox is given, restrict the result to items contained within that viewbox (see above).
 When `viewbox` and `bounded=1` are given, an amenity only search is allowed.
-In this case, give the special keyword for the amenity in square brackets, e.g. `[pub]`.
+Give the special keyword for the amenity in square brackets, e.g. `[pub]` and a selection of objects of this type is returned.
+There is no guarantee that the result is complete.
 (Default: 0)

 ### Polygon output